-The Council is filing a proposed rule to adopt the 2021 edition of the International Fire Code (IFC), (WAC 51-54A).
+The Council filed a rule to adopt the 2021 edition of the International Fire Code (IFC), (WAC 51-54A), on December 30, 2021.
+(WSR 22-13-093).
 The Preproposal Statement of Inquiry (CR 101) to initiate the development of the 2021 IFC, as adopted through WAC 51-54A, was filed as WSR 21-07-137 on March 24, 2021.
 On April 1, 2021, the Council opened a 60-day submittal period for proposals for statewide amendments to the 2021 IFC.
 All stakeholders and interested parties could submit proposals to meet the legislative goals.
 All proposals are submitted in writing on the appropriate form with the indicated supporting documentation.
-Each proponent is required to identify if the proposed amendment has an economic impact and estimate the costs and savings of the proposal on construction practices, users and/or the public, the enforcement community, and operation and maintenance.
+Each proponent is required to identify if the proposal amendment has an economic impact and estimate the costs and savings of the proposal on construction practices, users and/or the public, the enforcement community, and operation and maintenance.